-Spray the soil with some water and just water it enough so that the soil gets moist, neither wet nor dry.
+Spray the soil with some water and just water it enough so that the soil gets moist.

 Then you need to sow the microgreen seeds at adequate distance according to the size of your tray.

-And place the tray near window so that it can receive sunlight.
+And place the tray near window so that it can receive bright but indirect sunlight.

-When the seeds start to germinate this is the time, they are hungry for nutrition so spray some seaweed solution to fulfil their nutrition hunger.
+When the seeds start to germinate this is the time, they are hungry for nutrition so spray some seaweed solution to satisfy their nutrition hunger.

-When they start to grow stems and the day they develop their first two leaves this is the time they need to be harvested.
+When they start to grow stems and the day they develop their first two leaves this is the time they can be harvested.